tony-o/perl6-template-protone/README.md

 Also, a templating system that allows you to embed perl6.  ```EVAL```s your templates into a callable sub and caches them for later use, if you want.

+##Stuff still to do or nice to haves

+* Don't match a closer embedded in quotes
+* Make the opener escapable
+* Run template sub in a space where custom functions are available to the template
+* Save template sub to a file so it doesn't need to be rebuilt every time app is restarted

 #Usage

 ```perl6